Self-attention for raw optical Satellite Time Series Classification: Models

 \subsection{Random Forests}

-As shallow learning baseline, we tested a \emph{Random Forest (RF)} model using the \texttt{scikit-learn} framework \cite{pedregosa2011scikit}. \new{ We augmented the raw reflectance input features by additional spectral indices, since feature extraction is usually required for a good performance.
-Hence, we added the features \emph{Normalized Difference Vegetation Index (NDVI)}, \emph{Normalized Difference Water Index (NDWI)}, \emph{Bridghtness Index (BI)}, \emph{Inverted Red-Edge Chlorophyll Index (IRECI)}, and \emph{Enhanced Vegetation Index (EVI)} to the time series data.
+As shallow learning baseline, we tested a \emph{Random Forest (RF)} model using the \texttt{scikit-learn} framework \cite{pedregosa2011scikit}. { We augmented the raw reflectance input features by additional spectral indices, since feature extraction is usually required for a good performance.
+Hence, we added the features \emph{Normalized Difference Vegetation Index (NDVI)}, \emph{Normalized Difference Water Index (NDWI)}, \emph{Brightness Index (BI)}, \emph{Inverted Red-Edge Chlorophyll Index (IRECI)}, and \emph{Enhanced Vegetation Index (EVI)} to the time series data.
 Overall, the random forest model receives a flattened vector of all spectral values for each time.
-This results in a raw feature vector $\V{x}_\text{raw} \in \R^{1260}$ (70 times each 13 spectral bands and 5 spectral indices) and $\V{x}_\text{pre} \in \R^{345}$ (23 times each 10 spectral bands and 5 indices).
-Also note, that we did not obtain satisfactory results on the random forest using the entire body of the dataset likely due to class imbalance of the labels.
-Hence, we chose to sample a more uniform subset of up to 500 time series per class to train and test the random forest model.
-We argue that this would rather advantage random forest in the classification results (especially for the macro accuracies). }
+This results in a raw feature vector $\V{x}_\text{raw} \in \R^{1260}$ (70 times each 13 spectral bands and 5 spectral indices) and $\V{x}_\text{pre} \in \R^{345}$ (23 times each 10 spectral bands and 5 spectral indices).
+Also note that we did not obtain satisfactory results on the RF using the entire body of the dataset, likely due to class imbalance of the labels.
+Hence, we chose to sample a more uniform subset of up to 500 time series per class to train and test the RF model.
+We argue that this would rather advantage RF in the classification results (especially for the class-wise accuracies). }